bevacqua/dragula/readme.markdown

 #### `options.invalid`

 You can provide an `invalid` method with a `(el, target)` signature.
 This method should return `true` for elements that shouldn't trigger a drag.
 Here's the default implementation, which prevents drags originating from anchor elements and buttons.

+#### `options.mirrorContainer`

+The DOM element where the mirror element displayed while dragging will be appended to.
+Defaults to `document.body`.

 ```js
 function invalidTarget (el) {